ma-compbio/PEP/README.md

 - pandas (tested on version 0.17.1)
 - numpy (tested on version 1.11.1)

-You could install the Anaconda (avilable from https://www.continuum.io/downloads), which provides a open souce collection of widely used data science packages including Python and numpy.
+You could install the Anaconda (avilable from https://www.continuum.io/downloads) for convenience, which provides a open souce collection of widely used data science packages including Python and numpy.
 PEP is tested using Anaconda 4.1.1.